davidcaron/pclpy/README.md

 - Wrap as much of PCL as reasonably possible
 - More tests
 - CI on Appveyor
-- Make it installable on Linux and Mac
+- Make it work on Linux